 Spider-Man Villains: Justifiable Rage and Unjustifiable Acts

-To dismiss the anger both Vultures feel would be a heartless act on the viewer.
-In the Roger Stern origin tale, Adrian Toomes becomes a victim of ageism and greed.
-His kindly nature has been brutally taken advantage of by someone who lied and cheated to outright steal money from an honest man.
+To dismiss the anger both the sequential art and cinematic Vultures feel would be a heartless act on the viewer.
+In Roger Stern's origin tale, Adrian Toomes becomes a victim of ageism and greed.
+His kindly nature has been brutally taken advantage of by someone who lied and cheated to steal money from an honest man outright.
 Theft, dressed up as corporatism, remains theft.

-Neither version of the villain were merely cheated.
+Neither version of the villain suffered the "mere" indignity of being cheated.
 They were disrespected and denied a chance at honestly living the deserved "high life."
 Neither did anything wrong.
 Both were entitled to the fruits of their profitable ventures.
 Both were horrifically cheated.
-Audiences and readers likely find the resultant anger and rage justifiable.
+Audiences and readers likely find resultant anger and rage justifiable.
 Not so justifiable is the clouded judgment deriving from the rage.

 A perverted full-circle character change comes into effect when both Toomes become villains.
 Originally, both existed as innocent parties harmed by the corrupt.
 Upon throwing their morals away, both discard their empathy as well.
-Innocent people become harmed by their actions and they care not.
-Sympathy from audiences and readers diminish as these tragic characters morph into mirror-images of those who transgressed them.
+Innocent people become harmed by their actions, and they care not.
+Sympathy from audiences and readers diminishes as these tragic characters morph into mirror-images of those who transgressed them.

-The tragic villain may be the result of justifiable rage, but a villain is still a bad guy.
+The tragic villain may result from justifiable rage, but a villain is still a bad guy.